hopsoft/hopsoft.github.io/_posts/2012-09-09-relative-paths-and-the-asset-pipeline.md

 ## Alternate Solution

-A better solution might simply be to move the plugin's folder directly under assets.
+A better solution might be to move the plugin's folder directly under assets.

 <pre>
 |-project